MGI (company): Complete Genomics

 In March 2013, Complete Genomics was acquired by BGI Group.
 After the acquisition, Complete Genomics moved to San Jose, and in June 2018 became part of MGI.
 The acquisition was one of the outcomes of $1.5 billion 'collaborative funds' i.e., '10 years loan' which was initially provided by China Development Bank to acquire all 128 of Illumina, Inc.'s newest and fastest next-generation sequencers including HiSeq 2000.

 Research and development

 The company is known for manufacturing DNA sequencers based on low-cost DNA nanoball sequencing technologies which was refined further after the acquisition of Complete Genomics.
 The refinement included combinatorial probe anchor synthesis technologies which involves loading DNA nanoballs (DNBs) onto a patterned array chip using a fluidic system.
 Subsequently, a sequencing primer is added to the adaptor region of the DNBs in order to hybridize them.

+In 2023, MGI dubbed DNBSEQ-T20 which can read up to 50,000 human genomes a year.
+And the cost of reading each genome will be as low as $100.

+In 2025, MGI Tech unveils DNBSEQ-T1+.
+The DNBSEQ-T1+ is a next-generation mid-throughput sequencer that completes a paired end 150 sequencing workflow in just 24 hours with Q40 accuracy.

+In 2025, MGI Tech touts world’s fastest gene sequencer: 10 minutes to read a genome.
+The company said at a launch event that the DNBSEQ-T7+ can sequence 144 human genomes a day, or one every 10 minutes.

 Criticism

 On October 31, 2019, the Chairman of the Senate Finance Committee, Chuck Grassley, and Senator Marco Rubio wrote a joint letter to Alex Azar, the Secretary of the Department of Health and Human Services and Seema Verma, the Administrator of the Centers for Medicare & Medicaid Services (CMS) raised their concerns against MGI, regarding the circumstances under which the CMS may finance it to process American citizens' genomic or exome data.

 MGI asserted that it is "a supplier of instruments and consumables for customers to use in their own labs" and does not provide any genomic sequencing services.
 "MGI does not own, control, handle, or even access samples or genetic data, only MGI's customers do.
 There is no risk that MGI will have access to any health records or genetic data from customers," the company stated.